LoOp575/hcrdata/README.md

 Once that's done, restart your R session to make sure that the variables are loaded.

-Then open a new R script within a RStudio project.
+Then open a new R script within a new RStudio project.

-You should then be able to launch the "data browser" with from the addins menu:
+You should then be able to launch the "data browser" within [Rstudio addins](https://rstudio.github.io/rstudio-extensions/rstudio_addins.html) menu:

  1. select the source
  2. go to the dataset tab and select the project you want to pull data from